RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/01-Flight-Commands/04-move.md

 ##### Description

-Moves the drone for a certain amount of time with the given flight parameters.
+Moves the drone for a certain amount of time (in seconds) in a given direction determined by the flight parameters.

 ##### Parameters

-**duration**: The duration of the movement in seconds.
-Any positive integer.
+**duration**: positive integer in seconds
-**roll**: The power of the roll flight direction.
-An integer value between 0 - 100 **pitch**: The power of the pitch flight direction.
-An integer value between 0 - 100 **yaw**: The power of the yaw flight direction.
-An integer value between 0 - 100 **throttle**: The power of the throttle flight direction.
-An integer value between 0 - 100
+**roll**: roll power percentage as an integer between -100 and +100 **pitch**: pitch power percentage as an integer between -100 and +100 **yaw**: yaw power percentage as an integer between -100 and +100 **throttle**: throttle power percentage as an integer between -100 and +100

 ##### Returns